FluffyNinjaBrick/relayr-sensors/README.md

 To build the app with maven you will also need to have your JAVA_HOME set to that JDK's folder.</br>
 The application communicates through port 8080.
 It will not work if said port is occupied.

-The program can be run in three ways:
+The app can be run in three ways:
 * from the source code, by manually running the main method in the ApiApplication class
-* using the executable .jar, via the command java -jar <path-to-jar\> <config-url\>
+* using the executable .jar, via the command *java -jar <path-to-jar\> <config-url\>*
 * with **Docker** - described below.

 ### Running with Docker
 In the */api* folder, open up a terminal and execute the following:
-* *mvnw package -DskipTests* - generates an executable .jar file in */src/target*.
+* *mvnw package -DskipTests* - generates an executable .jar file in */api/src/target*.
 Remove the *-DskipTests* option if you want to also run tests.
 * *docker build -t api .* - creates a Docker image called "api" from the .jar file
 * *docker run -p8080:8080 -d --name="Sensor_API" --rm api <config-url\>* - starts the application and makes it available on port 8080 of the host machine.
   This command starts the container in a detached state, so no console output will be visible.
 If you want to see the console, remove the *-d* option from the command.